-Service demand projections, including continuing market penetration, for several specific categories of electricity use within MELs are based on electricity consumption estimates and projected national-level trends from September 2006 and May 2010 studies completed by TIAX LLC.
+Service demand projections, including continuing market penetration, for several specific categories of electricity use within MELs are based on electricity consumption estimates and projected national-level trends from September 2006 and May 2010 studies completed by TIAX LLC and by a May 2013 study completed by Navigant Consulting, Inc. and Leidos - formerly Science Applications International Corporation (SAIC).
 20 The specific categories modeled and their corresponding category indices are provided in Table 5.